strapi/documentation/docusaurus/docs/dev-docs/configurations/admin-panel.md

 | `transfer.token.salt`                   | Salt used to generate [Transfer tokens](/dev-docs/data-management/transfer#generate-a-transfer-token).<br/>If no transfer token salt is defined, transfer features will be disabled. | string        | Random string                                                                                                                       |

-:::note Retention days for self-hosted vs. Strapi Cloud users For Strapi Cloud customers, the `auditLogs.retentionDays` value stored in the license information is used, unless a _smaller_ `retentionDays` value is defined in `config/admin.js|ts` configuration file.
+:::note Retention days for self-hosted vs. Strapi Cloud users For Strapi Cloud customers, the `auditLogs.retentionDays` value stored in the license information is used, unless a _smaller_ `retentionDays` value is defined in the `config/admin.js|ts` configuration file.
 :::

 ## Configurations